 Should I mix metals tones in my wedding design, or should I stick with all one tone?

-This is a questions I get ALL the time!
+This is a question I get ALL the time!
 There’s a deeply rooted seed that we learned somewhere in our mother’s or grandmother’s closets that metals are not meant to be mixed and all of your jewelry must be either gold or silver.
 So when we’re faced with the bevy of options out there in metal tones for wedding decor, we panic.
 Can I have silver chargers and brass candlesticks?!
 What about brass serving trays and silver flatware?
 Why on earth are there so many metal options anyway??

 Here’s a fun little quiz.
 Which of these feels more like you?